-6.2 Algebraic Attack of Nonlinear Filter Generators with CS Method where k is a positive integer and s_i satisfy (20).
-Successful attacks on many kinds of stream ciphers were reported using the XL method [6, 7] and the Gröbner basis method [10].
+6.2 Algebraic Attack of Nonlinear Filter Generators with CS Method where k is a positive integer and s_i satisfy (21).
+Successful attacks on many kinds of stream ciphers were reported using the XL method^[6-7] and the Gröbner basis method^[8].

-By an algebraic attack of the nonlinear filter generator, we mean to recover the initial state of the LFSR from a certain number of key-stream in (21).
-Equivalently, we need to find $S_0 = (s_0, s_1, \ldots, s{L-1})$ by solving the following equations for given c_i , z_i , and f
+By an algebraic attack of the nonlinear filter generator, we mean to recover the initial state of the LFSR from a certain number of key-stream in (22).
+Equivalently, we need to find $S_0 = (s_0, s_1, \dots, s{L-1})$ by solving the following equations for given c_i, z_i , and f,

-$$z_i = f(s{i-m}, \dots, s{i-1}), i = m, \dots, m+k$$ (22)
+$$z_i = f(s{i-m}, s{i-m+1}, \cdots, s{i-1}), \quad i = m, m+1, \cdots, m+k,$$ (23)

-We use the software package based on our algorithms to solve equation system (22).
-The statistic results are given in Tables 1 - 4.
+We use the software package based on our algorithms to solve equation system (23).
+The statistic results are given in Tables 4-7.
 In these tables, L is the length of the LFSR, #sol is the number of solutions of the equation system.
 The experiments were done on a PC with a 3.19GHz CPU, 2G memory, and a Linux OS.
 The running times are given in seconds.

-In Table 1, we give the running times of using Algorithm DMZDT to solve equations (22) generated with the filter generator GanFil 6.
-In the experiments, we set k = L - 1 in (22).
+In Table 4, we give the running times of using Algorithm DMZDT to solve Equations (23) generated with the filter generator GanFil 6.
+In the experiments, we set k = L - 1 in (23).
 For such a system, the number of equations and the number of variables are the same.
 The purpose of this experiment is to compare different versions of Algorithm DMZDT.
-The parameters "chain", "wuchain", and "wchain" mean that we use the chain, the Wu chain, and the weak chain defined in Section 3.5 respectively.
+The parameters "chain", "wuchain", and "wchain" mean that we use the chain, the Wu chain, and the weak chain defined in Subsection 3.5, respectively.
 The parameter in the first column means that we use (9), (13), or (14) in the well-ordering principle respectively.
 We can see that the approaches based on (14) are generally faster than other approaches.
 For the three types of chains, no single approach is better in all cases.